 Students need to have completed Statistics before beginning the MN program (see approved course list).
 UW Tacoma offers statistics but it is fine to take it at a community college instead.

 Is any basic statistics course acceptable?

-No. Students must take a course that has approved by the UW School of Nursing.
+No. Students must take a course that has been approved by the UW School of Nursing.
 See the approved list.
-If a stats class isn't approved, you may send a full course description and details to UW Tacoma Nursing.
+If a stats class isn't on the approved list, you may send a full course description and details to UW Tacoma Nursing.
 We’ll review it to see if our standards are met.

 How do I increase my chances of being admitted to the MN program?

 Read the application instructions very carefully.
 Give thought to whom you might ask for each recommendation.
 Be sure that your statement of goals addresses each of the points listed in the instructions.
 Send in all required materials before the application deadline.

 Will an advisor meet prospective students?